npatel111/dating-site-react-redux/README.md

 5. Tests
 6. Refresh seems to log you out?
 Although token is still in localStorage
 7. Get rid of Textinput file.
+- In new user form placeholder should go away on typing